Tag

 Best football games on PC: PES

-You can’t mention FIFA without talking about its fiercest rival, Konami’s Pro Evolution Soccer series.
-PES 2021 doesn’t feature any upgrades from the previous year, instead, the devs focused on building eFootball 2022.
+You can’t mention FIFA without talking about its fiercest rival, Konami’s Pro Evolution Soccer series. doesn’t feature any upgrades from the previous year, instead, the devs focused on building 2022.
 Unfortunately, eFootball 2022 wasn’t the game fans were expecting as it quickly became the worst-reviewed title on Steam, with the 2023 version not doing much better.

 Don’t worry, the modding community has saved the day once again.
 Using PES 2021 as a base, players have stuck to last year’s game as fans add in custom kits and teams.
 For solo players, Master League is one of the best single-player modes in any football game.
 In the Master League mode, players control a football club throughout several seasons.
 Not only will you have to deal with transfers, but creating unique training programs for the development of your players is crucial, especially for clubs without a large budget.